TucanoWeb/kubernetes-wordpress/README.md

 4 - Now, let's create POD to run own wordpress.
 Execute the file wordpress.yml

-5 - We want access the website through 80 port, so we need the create a foward to that.
+5 - We want access the website through 80 port, so we need the create a forward to that.
 Execute the file ingress_wordpress.yml

 6 - Enjoy!